-Icons.
-The icons shown below are used in illustrations for designating part placement in the system described.
+Icons such as those shown below are used in illustrations for designating part placement in the system described.
 A shaded area in the icon shows the location of the component or part being discussed.

-Documentation Titles
+Document Titles

-Table 1 lists the books in the VAX 7000 documentation set.
+Table 1 lists the books in the VAX 10000 documentation set.
 Table 2 lists other documents that you may find useful.